hmalik88/Message-to-SHA-256-API-Giftcard-Algorithm/message_api/README.md

 Q - What would the bottleneck(s) be in your implementation as you acquire more users?
 How you might scale your microservice?

-A -
+A - The bottlenecks would be the traffic to the one container, where the api wouldn't be able to handle all the requests at max throughput.
+You can scale your service by spinning up more docker containers, once you can't spin up more containers you would potentially look to add more nodes to your cluster.

 ### Deployment Question

 Q - How would you improve your deployment process if you needed to maintain this application long term?

-A -
+A - I would improve my deployment process by using a orchestration engine like Kubernetes to manage my containers and use tools like Prometheus and Istio for logging/debugging of my kubernetes clusters.